Explore More at the Coastal Discovery Museum

-Imagine what Hilton Head Island was like before the first bridge was built in 1956!
-Visiting the Discovery House is your best introduction to our unique history and environment.
-While this island is now renowned for its golf courses and beaches, after millennia of Native American stewardship it also played a vital role in the founding of America, the Revolutionary and Civil Wars, and the Reconstruction Era.
+Imagine what Hilton Head Island was like before the first bridge was built in 1956.
+While this island is now known for its golf courses and beaches, after millennia of Native American stewardship, Hilton Head has stood at the crossroads of American history—from colonial settlement through the Revolutionary War, Civil War, and Reconstruction.

-Imagine what Hilton Head Island was like before the first bridge was built in 1956!
-Visiting the Discovery House is your best introduction to our unique history and environment.
-While this island is now renowned for its golf courses and beaches, after millennia of Native American stewardship it also played a vital role in the founding of America, the Revolutionary and Civil Wars, and the Reconstruction Era.
+Imagine what Hilton Head Island was like before the first bridge was built in 1956.
+While this island is now known for its golf courses and beaches, after millennia of Native American stewardship, Hilton Head has stood at the crossroads of American history—from colonial settlement through the Revolutionary War, Civil War, and Reconstruction.

 BE IN THE KNOW